cryptax/cryptax.github.io/content/posts/advent2023.md

 *Advent of Code* is a coding competition, with one new challenge per day during December.
 I started writing the core of my own solutions, then I realized this wouldn't be very interesting because (1) my own code is often very naive compared to the best ones, (2) the article was starting to get very long.

-Instead, I will focus only on things I *learned* or *experienced* doing the challenges.
+Instead, I will focus only on things I *learned* or already knew but *experienced* doing the challenges.
 I've been doing my implementations in Python and in C, but also read other solutions (mostly posted on Reddit) and have often been amazed by one-liners or very performant implementations.

 # Python